moxiegirl/getstarted/content/mac/step_four.md

 	 cryptic to you, don't worry.
 As long as you type the words correctly, they will work for you!

-5. Once the image has the software it needs, you instruct the software to run when the image is loaded.
+8. Once the image has the software it needs, you instruct the software to run when the image is loaded.

 	![Line two](/mac/images/line_three.png)

  	This line tells the `fortune` program to send its nifty quotes to the `cowsay` program.

-6. Save your work and the Dockerfile by choosing **File > Save** from the TextEdit menu or by pressing CMD + S on your keyboard.
+9. Save your work and the Dockerfile by choosing **File > Save** from the TextEdit menu or by pressing CMD + S on your keyboard.

 	At this point, you have all your software ingredients and behaviors described in a Dockerfile.
 You are ready to build a new image.

+## Step 2.
+Build an image from your Dockerfile

-7. Place your cursor back in your Boot2Docker terminal.
+1. Place your cursor back in your Boot2Docker terminal.

-8. Make sure the Dockerfile is in the current directory by typing `cat Dockerfile`
+2. Make sure the Dockerfile is in the current directory by typing `cat Dockerfile`

         $ cat Dockerfile
         FROM moxiegirl/whalesay:latest